Emilisav/startup/README.md

 - [x] done **Prerequisite**: These notes in this startup Git repository README.md file documenting what I modified and added with this deliverable
 - [x] done **Prerequisite**: At least 10 git commits spread consistently throughout the assignment period.
 - [x] done Properly styled CSS
-      - 30% Header, footer, and main content body is present
+- [x] done Header, footer, and main content body is present
-      - 20% Navigation elements is present
+- [x] done Navigation elements is present
-      - 10% Responsive to window resizing is present
+- [x] done Responsive to window resizing is present
-      - 20% Application accordion is present
+- [x] done Application accordion is present
-      - 10% Application text content showing questions are present
+- [x] done Application text content showing questions are present
-      - 10% Application image is present in title and web page
+- [x] done Application image is present in title and web page

-      - [ ] Mercury
-- [x] Venus
-- [x] Earth (Orbit/Moon)
-- [x] Mars
-- [ ] Jupiter
-- [ ] Saturn
-- [ ] Uranus
-- [ ] Neptune
-- [ ] Comet Haley